genomicsclass/book/pages/bioc1_annoOverview.md

 with parts that are transcribed and parts that are not, and "gene models" define the ways in which these structures are labeled and laid out in genomic coordinates.
+    - Within this concept of _regions of interest_ we also identify _platform-oriented annotation_.
+This type of annotation is typically provided first by the manufacturer of an assay, but then refined as research identifies ambiguities or updates to initially declared roles for assay probe elements.
+The [brainarray project](http://brainarray.mbni.med.umich.edu/Brainarray/Database/CustomCDF/genomic_curated_CDF.asp) at University of Michigan illustrates this process for affymetrix array annotation.
+We address this topic of platform-oriented annotation at the very end of this chapter.

 - Above this is the organization of regions (most often genes or gene products) into